Red-bellied Black Snake

 The female gives birth about four to five months after mating.
 Red-bellied black snakes give birth to between 8 and 40 live young.
 They are about 122mm in length at birth and are born with well-developed venom glands, which make their bite just as toxic as that of their parents.
 Most young do not survive to adulthood.
 They fall prey to birds such as the kookaburra, other snakes, and frogs, etc. A red-bellied black snake reaches sexual maturity at around 2 to 3 years.

-The red-bellied black snake does not have any significant predators.
-It is not a threatened species.
+The red-bellied black snake is not endangered, as it does not have any significant predators.
+It is not considered a threatened species.
 There are many of these snakes in the wild.
-They are, however, susceptible to the following threats.

 Cane Toad